deadlydog/deadlydog.github.io/_posts/2024-08-21-Easily-retry-any-PowerShell-code-with-this-function.md

 ## Even more options

 One caveat with the above implementation is that non-terminating errors will be thrown as terminating errors if they are still failing after all of the retries, which may not be the desired behavior.
-I typically prefer to have all errors thrown, as it allows for a single way to handle any errors produced by the script block (i.e. with a try-catch block).
+I typically prefer to have all persisting errors thrown, as it allows for a single way to handle any errors produced by the script block (i.e. with a try-catch block).

 For those that do not want this behaviour, I offer the following implementation that is not quite as straightforward, but provides a `DoNotThrowNonTerminatingErrors` parameter that allows for non-terminating errors to not be thrown if they are still failing after all of the retries: